 - Koreans write general units first before the specific ones.
 Just take a look at how addresses are written in English.
 It starts with the specific house number and goes down to the city or country.
 In the Korean language, it’s the other way around.

 - Koreans use honorifics.
 Because of this, there are modifications in grammar when talking to or about people with higher positions or older than us.
 Sentences are changed in a way that subjects, particles, verbs, and even objects are changed.

 6. Study And Practice Korean Pronunciation

 After learning the Korean alphabet, the next step in speaking Korean is to study the pronunciation.
 If you think that it’s going to be hard, then you’re wrong.
-Unlike other East Asian languages such as Chinese, Korean doesn’t have tones.
+Unlike other East Asian languages, such as Chinese, Korean doesn’t have tones.
 Learning the Korean language can be intimidating at first, but it’s much easier than in other languages.
-Korean pronunciation is a lot easier than romanized English, so it’s better to focus on Korean pronunciation.
+Korean pronunciation is a lot easier than Romanized English, so it’s better to focus on Korean pronunciation.

-In Korean, word or letter block has several meanings but do not worry because they are all pronounced the same.
+In Korean, a word or letter block has several meanings but do not worry because they are all pronounced the same.
 Because words have several meanings, you should learn how to use context so that you’ll know what the speaker is referring to.